metaplex-foundation/docs/README.md

     - ⏳ Writing Your Own Plugin
     - ⏳ Contributing
     - ⏳ FAQ
-  - 📝 Sugar (Needs to be moved inside the "Tools" section)
+  - 📝 Sugar (Needs to be moved inside the "Tools" section and/or guide section)
     - ✅ Overview
     - ✅ Installation
     - ✅ Getting Started